This topic is under construction for the 23.3 (March 2023) release of LabKey Biologics. For the previous version of this documentation, click here.

 - After bulk editing rows, you will return to the grid view where you can make adjustments to individual rows if needed.

-- Once your data has been uploaded or rows entered, click Save and Finish or Save and Import Another Run.
+- Once your data has been uploaded or rows entered, click Import.

 Import Assay Data Associated with a Sample